 - Shoes: Don’t take more than three pairs of shoes.

-- Toiletries: Make sure you take soap and toothpaste.
+- Toiletries: Make sure you take soap and basics like a toothbrush and toothpaste.

 Prepare for Long-Haul Flights

-Stretch your legs regularly, engage in some ‘in seat’ stretches and hydrate, hydrate, hydrate.
+Don’t forget to stretch your legs regularly, engage in some ‘in seat’ exercises and hydrate, hydrate, hydrate.

 Don’t let jet lag get you down